Maud Island frog: Description

-Leiopelma pakeka was a small terrestrial frog, growing to 5 cm in length, and is medium to dark brown with unwebbed toes and a distinctive extended ridge behind its eyes.
+Leiopelma pakeka is a small terrestrial frog, growing to 5 cm in length, and is medium to dark brown with unwebbed toes and a distinctive extended ridge behind its eyes.
 It is slightly larger than and differs slightly in colour from Hamilton's frog (Leiopelma hamiltoni).

 Like other members of the genus Leiopelma, Maud Island frogs lay their eggs on moist ground.
-One to 19 eggs are laid in December, and are guarded by the male for 14–21 weeks.
+Between 1 and 19 eggs are laid in December, and are guarded by the male for 14–21 weeks.
 The eggs hatch into froglets, which the male carries on his back until they become independent.

 Long-term studies beginning in 1983 have revealed this species is extremely long-lived: some monitored frogs reach 35–40 years old, making them the longest-lived wild frog in the world.
-Individuals are well-camouflaged and sedentary, spending their whole lives within a 30-m^{2} area and moving the centre of their home range only 1.3 m every 10 years – one of the smallest home ranges known for any vertebrate.
+Individuals are well-camouflaged and sedentary, spending their whole lives within a 30 m2 area and moving the centre of their home range only 1.3 m every 10 years – one of the smallest home ranges known for any vertebrate.